Bite-sized Next.js

 Next.js has many features with complex mechanisms.

-This course is accompanied by intuitive animations like the ones below
+This course provides intuitive animations like the ones below.

 Visual materials related to React Server Components